ibm-cloud-docs/codeengine/appdeploy-cr.md

 6. Select **Container image** and click **Configure image**.
 7. Select a container registry location, such as `IBM Registry, Dallas`.
 8. Select `Automatic` for **Registry access**.
-9. Select the namespace and name of the image in the registry for the {{site.data.keyword.codeengineshort}} app to reference.
+9. Select an existing namespace and name of the image in the registry for the {{site.data.keyword.codeengineshort}} app to reference.
 For example, select `mynamespace` and select the image `hello_repo` in that namespace.
 10. Select a value for **Tag**; for example, `latest`.
 11. Click **Done**.
 12. Modify any runtime settings or environment variables for your app.
 For more information about these options, see [Options for deploying an app](/docs/codeengine?topic=codeengine-application-workloads#optionsdeploy).
 13. Click **Create** to create the application.
 14. After the application status changes to **Ready**, you can test the application.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**.

-Now that you have deployed your application, you can view information about the running instances of your application and its revisions, configuration details, and controls for the visibility of the endpoints of your application for receiving requests.
+Now that you have deployed your application, you can view information about application revisions and any running instances, and configuration details.
-{: note}

 If you want to add registry access to a {{site.data.keyword.registryshort}} instance that is not in your account, see [Adding access to a {{site.data.keyword.registryshort}}](/docs/codeengine?topic=codeengine-add-registry).